Choens/choens.github.io/_posts/2015-05-26-lenovo-crappy.md

 not want on the system.
 I assumed the Lenovo-branded software was properly written.
 It isn't.

-*Note: I am only removed end-user apps.
+*Note: I only removed end-user apps.
 I did not remove any Lenovo drivers.
 Obviously, the system needs those.*

 The app VeriFace was my nemesis.
 Everything else removed itself from